 Washington’s non-Indian population grew steadily to more than 300,000 over the following decades.
 Its residents began petitioning for statehood in 1881, and Washington was admitted to the Union on November 11, 1889, with the signature of President Benjamin Harrison.

 Thirty federally recognized sovereign Indian tribes and reservations occupy substantial areas in Washington, and there are an additional seven unrecognized but culturally distinct tribes.

 Washington has a bicameral Legislature and is divided into 49 Legislative Districts, each of which elects one Senator to a four-year term, and two Representatives to two-year terms.
 The Governor, Lieutenant Governor, Secretary of State, Attorney General, Auditor, Treasurer, Commissioner of Public Lands, Superintendent of Public Instruction, and Insurance Commissioner are elected statewide to four-year terms.
 The nine members of the State Supreme Court are elected statewide to six-year terms.
 Washington’s State Constitution has been substantially amended since 1889, and has authorized citizen initiatives and referenda since 1912.

 Washington currently includes 39 counties, and hundreds of incorporated cities and other special districts responsible for local government and services.
-Voters also elect Members of Congress from nine districts as well as two United States Senators representing the entire state.
+Voters also elect Members of Congress from 10 districts as well as two United States Senators representing the entire state.